revenue-share-labs/contracts-valve/docs/contracts/RSCValve.md

 ```

 Leaves the contract without owner.
 It will not be possible to call `onlyOwner` functions anymore.
 Can only be called by the current owner.
-NOTE: Renouncing ownership will is forbidden for RSC contract
+NOTE: Renouncing ownership is forbidden for RSC contract.

 ### setAutoNativeCurrencyDistribution (0x3d39e377)